MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a maintenance window for a collection.

 ### [New-CMMigrationJob](New-CMMigrationJob.md)
-Creates a migration job in System Center Configuration Manager.
+Creates a migration job in Configuration Manager.

 ### [New-CMOperatingSystemImage](New-CMOperatingSystemImage.md)
 Creates an operating system image.